How do you manage stress with diabetes type 2?

 Diabetes Care

-Read on to know more about an Ayurvedic Doctor’s view on Stress Management in Type 2 Diabetes.
+Read on to learn more about an Ayurvedic Doctor’s view on Stress Management in Type 2 Diabetes.

 Diabetes is a common chronic condition that needs lifelong management.
-And most people think it’s just about avoiding sugar and sugary things, but diabetes management takes much more than that!
-From slouching on the couch to stressing over, many things can worsen the blood sugar levels.
+Most people think it’s just about avoiding sugar and sugary things, but diabetes management takes much more than that!
+Many things can worsen blood sugar levels, from reclining on the couch to stressing over.

 And it is the increased incidences of type 2 diabetes in proportion to the increasing burden of stress.
-This has stirred many studies and researches on their association.
-Today, diabetes is an epidemic in India and so is stress!
+This has stirred many studies and research on their association.
+Today, diabetes is an epidemic in India, and so is stress!

 Did you Know?